armory/docs/content/en/armory-cdaas/reference/CLI/cli-cheat.md

 - `-a, --authToken`: (Optional) The authentication token to use rather than `clientId` and `clientSecret` or user login.
 - `--add-context`: (Optional) Comma-delimited list of new context variables in  `name=value` format.
 These are added to your canary analysis and webhook triggers.
 - `-n, --application`: (Optional) The app name for deployment.
-- `-c, --clientId`: (Optional) The Client ID for connecting to Project Borealis.
+- `-c, --clientId`: (Optional) The Client ID for connecting to Armory CDaaS.
 - `-f, --file`: (Required) The path to the deployment file.
 - `-n, --application`: (Optional) The app name for deployment.
-- `-s, --clientSecret`: (Optional) The Client Secret for connecting to Project Borealis.
+- `-s, --clientSecret`: (Optional) The Client Secret for connecting to Armory CDaaS.

 Use only one of the following ways to authenticate your deployment: `armory login` **or** `--clientId` and `--clientSecret` **or** `--authToken`.